vlensys/yuri/README.md

 # yuri

-> read n watch some yuri in ur very own terminal
+> yuri straight in your terminal!
 ---
 ## requirements